apache/sis-site/content/howto/rasters_bigger_than_memory.md

 depending how the Coordinate Reference System (CRS) is encoded in the GeoTIFF file.

-# Code snippet
+# Code example

-The file name in following snippet need to be updated for yours data.
+The file name in following code need to be updated for yours data.

 {{< highlight java >}}
 import java.io.File;